-Concurrent Session - Day 2 - Orion Room
+Concurrent Session - Day 2 - Indian Ocean Room

 Exploring mainstream pornography's influence on sexual violence against and amongst children and young people

 Maree Crabbe is co-founder and Director of the Australian violence prevention project, It’s time we talked (formerly Reality & Risk: Pornography, young people and sexuality).

 She is Co-Producer and Co-Director of the documentary films Love and Sex in an Age of Pornography, broadcast on SBS in Australia and in 35 other countries, and The Porn Factor, broadcast on SBS.
 She is also author of In The Picture – a resource to support secondary schools to address the influence of explicit sexual imagery.

 Maree has worked with young people – and on issues affecting young people – for over 25 years.
 She has developed and delivered programs focusing on sexual violence prevention, sexual diversity, pornography, sexting, and the prevention of sexually transmissible infections.

 Maree’s contributions to public conversations about young people, sexuality and pornography include television and radio interviews, and articles in academic and news media.